Information on the Symptoms of Hashimoto's Thyroiditis. Hashimoto's Thyroiditis Natural Treatment Options.

 Hashimoto’s thyroiditis, also known as chronic lymphocytic thyroiditis was named after the Japanese physician, Hakaru Hashimoto (1881 – 1934), who first described the condition in 1912.

-This disease causes inflammation of your thyroid (a small butterfly-shaped gland in your neck near your adam’s apple).
+This disease causes inflammation of your thyroid (a small butterfly-shaped gland in your neck near your Adam’s apple).
 It is an auto-immune disease, which means it causes your body to attack its own tissue.

 With Hashimoto’s thyroiditis the immune system mistakenly attacks the thyroid causing inflammation and tissue damage.
 Antibodies are made by white blood cells to fight germs and infections.
 But in Hashimoto’s, auto-antibodies (antibodies which attack normal tissue) are made by white blood cells and appear in the bloodstream.